Make Cool Frozen Rainbow Orbs and Sculptures

 Feb 20, 2015

-Okay… enough of winter already.
-Time to bring in the rainbows with some rainbow ice sculptures!
+OK, enough of winter already.
+Time to bring in the rainbows with some rainbow ice orbs and sculptures!

 - food colouring

-To start put your drops of food colouring into your balloon:
+To start, put several drops of food colouring into your balloon:

-16 drops of yellow and 2 drops of red for orange
+- 16 drops of yellow and 2 drops of red for an orange orb

-9 drops red and 9 drops blue for purple
+- 9 drops of red and 9 drops of blue for a purple orb

 Now stretch the neck of your balloon over your faucet and fill up with water.